miguelusque/artificial-intelligence-nanodegree/01_sudoku/README.md

 # Solving a Sudoku with AI
 This repository contains the 'sudoku' project of the Udacity's [Artificial Intelligence Nanodegree](https://www.udacity.com/course/artificial-intelligence-nanodegree--nd889).

 ![Sudoku cover](https://raw.githubusercontent.com/miguelangel/artificial-intelligence--sudoku/master/cover.jpg)

-In this project, it will be implemented two different techniques and an AI agent to solve the Sudoku game.
+In this project, an AI will be implemented to solve the Sudoku game.

+The agent will make use of the following techniques:

 ## Technique 1: Naked Twins
 Q: How do we use constraint propagation to solve the naked twins problem?